kartoza/sawps/docs/src/user/organisation_request/instructions.md

 ## Description
 When a user on the platform wishes to have an organisation.
 They can request for one.
-The sanbi administrator will review the request and if they approve will create the organisation for the user and notify them via email.
+-The sanbi administrator will review the request and if they approve will create the organisation for the user and notify them via email.

 ![instr_request_organisation_link](../img/request_organisation_link.png)

 ## 1 Request Organisation Link
-This Link is under the nav dropown next to the profile icon in the header.
+*   This Link is under the nav dropown next to the profile icon in the header.
-The Link is only visible to members without an organisation.
+*   The Link is only visible to members without an organisation.
-When the Link is clicked a pop modal is evoked.
+*   When the Link is clicked a pop modal is evoked.

 ![instr_organisation_request_form](../img/organisation_request_form.png)